sonos/torch-to-nnef/README.md

 ## Limitation

-Torch Model need to be serializable to torch.jit (fancy python dict routing or others might prevent proper tracing of it).
+Torch Model need to be serializable to `torch.jit` (fancy python dict routing or others might prevent proper tracing of it).

-This apply for nn.Module with forward containing default None parameters which will crash as no work arround have been found yet.
+This applies for `nn.Module` with forward containing default None parameters which will crash as no work arround have been found yet.

-Also we follow to some extent limitation of NNEF specification, in particular:
+Also, we follow to some extent limitation of NNEF specification, in particular:
 We concretize dynamic shape at export for some operators such as (zeros_like/ones/arange ...).

 Only *Static* Quantization is supported and for now only with scheme `torch.per_tensor_affine`.